FernandoDLT/Golf-sim/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For any questions or feedback, please reach out to [Your Email] or open an issue on the GitHub repository.
+For any questions or feedback, please reach out to ferchodlt1971@gmail.com or open an issue on the GitHub repository.